-This prepares students for particular writing assignments.
+These workshops prepare students for particular writing assignments.
 Lecturers and/or tutors can contact us to request in-lecture workshops tailored to specific subject needs.
 The duration of workshops is slated at 30 minutes.
-However, workshops can be conducted outside class hours as well (e.g., during the break week).
-Lecturers/tutors should get approval from their associate deans for workshops that need more than 30 minutes.
-After the workshops, we send our PowerPoint slides or Prezi links to lecturers to be shared with their students on LearnJCU.
+However, workshops can be conducted outside class hours as well.
+Lecturers/tutors should get approval from their heads of academic group for workshops that need more than 30 minutes.
+After the workshops, our PowerPoint slides or Prezi links can be shared with students on LearnJCU.

-Currently located in C4-09, English club is a place for students to get help with all English language matters.
+English Club is a place for ELPP students to get help with English language matters.
+It is currently located in C1-01: Learning Zone.
 A resident learning advisor for English is on board to answer students’ questions about English.
 The learning advisor also runs sessions to support ELPP students who have failed exams or are repeating levels.
 In addition, the learning advisor:

-- conducts workshops with ELPP teachers on topics such as reading and pronunciation,
+- conducts workshops along with ELPP teachers on topics such as reading and pronunciation,

-- works with ELPP teachers who have concerns about their students’ language abilities, and
+- works with ELPP teachers who have concerns about their students’ language skills, and

-- participates in orientation by conducting activities to welcome newcomers to the program.
+- participates in orientation by conducting activities to welcome newcomers to ELPP.

-This includes APA formatting in Word, creating graphs and tables in Word, using Google docs and Google sheets for collaborative projects, using PowerPoint and Prezi for presentations, using MS Excel and SPSS to present and analyse data, using Camtasia for recording slides, using Skype to enhance online collaboration and optimising students' use of their iPads and laptops for learning purposes.
+Wecan help with formatting a Word document in APA, creating graphs and tables in Word, using Google drive and OneDrive for collaborative projects, using PowerPoint and Prezi for presentations, using MS Excel and SPSS to present and analyse data, using Qualtrics to design survey questionnaires, using Camtasia for recording slides, using Skype to enhance online collaboration and optimising students' use of their iPads and laptops for learning purposes.

 Student-Run Programs That We Facilitate

 We value the potential that JCU Singapore students have and the impact they can make on the lives of other students in the university.
-The programs that we facilitate are:
+Towards this end, the programs that we facilitate are the following:

-This runs from Week 2 to Week 10 and is open to all students.
+EMAS peer tutoring runs from Week 2 to Week 9 of the trimester and is open to all students.
 The EMAS peer tutors who run this program assist students who need help with English, Mathematics, Accounting and Finance, Statistics and IT.
 The main goal is to help students become academically successful.
 The peer tutors are recommended by lecturers and tutors and we train them to guide students in their learning.
 Students who are unable to go for the peer tutoring sessions can submit requests for ad-hoc sessions at jcu.sg/emasrequest.
 Subject to peer tutor availability, the requests will be attended to within 2-3 working days.

 11 Tutoring Tips for English Peer Tutors